dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 Pressure melting during ice skating

 Water expands when it freezes.
-Thus, increasing the pressure on ice should, by Le Chatelier's principle, push it toward becoming water—which lowers its freezing point.
+Thus, increasing the pressure on ice should, by Le Chatelier's principle, push it toward becoming water — which lowers its freezing point.
 Based on the freezing point and the heat of vaporization of water, estimate the change in freezing point caused by ice-skate blades.
 Is this change large enough to explain why ice-skate blades slip with very low friction on a thin sheet of water?

 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae